 What's a combination resume, and when should you use one?
-A combination resume is ideal for people who want to emphasize their skills over their work history, perhaps because they’ve changed career fields and much of their job history no longer reflects the skills they’ve gained that are appropriate for their new job targets.
+A combination resume is ideal for people who want to emphasize their skills over their work history.

-Combination resumes can be used to show the employer your most relevant skills, while still documenting your work history.
-This resume format is also a good way of answering the reader’s questions about career changes, gaps in work history, and other potential red flags.
+Combination resumes can be used to show an employer your most relevant skills, qualifications, and experience, while still documenting your work history.
+This resume format is also a good way of answering the reader’s questions about career changes, employment gaps, and other potential red flags.

 What to Include in a Combination Resume